THE SAN DIEGO HISTORY CENTER

 Our vast regionally and even nationally significant collections encompass 45 million documents – business, public and architectural records, maps, diaries and manuscripts; 2.5 million historic photographs, one of the most important collections in the western U.S.; 1,700 oral histories, the largest collection in California; 1,500 films, some rare and historic; 15,000 historic objects, including artifacts dating back to the Kumeyaay; 7,000 items of historic clothing, one of the finest collections in the U.S.; and a significant collection of San Diego artwork.

 The History Center was the primary museum celebrating the Balboa Park 2015 Centennial.
-In 2019, the Serra Museum in Presidio Park will be the focal point for the celebration of San Diego’s 250th birthday.
 The History Center is enhancing access to both museums and to our research collections, incorporating new technologies to enhance the visitor experience and expanding school programs and educational outreach.
 We are reinvigorating the Serra Museum, transforming it into a heritage tourist destination through a comprehensive interpretive and exhibition master plan.